-- 6.5.6.2 With MMI-1g, (false request for SH mode) the OUTWITH Immediate Effect only applies in a specific situation where the train is stationary in Level 2 FS or OS Mode at the time of the failure (Level 0 and Level 1 scenarios lead to other Immediate Effects such as LSP, LOSS and UBA).
+- 6.5.6.1 OUTWITH arises from two Hazardous Situations, "MMI-1g: False request for SH Mode" and "MMI-1b: False Command to enter NL mode", and occurs with a coincident LOSS situation as the change also removes or reduces the level of ETCS supervision and protection. - 6.5.6.2 With MMI-1g, (false request for SH mode) the OUTWITH Immediate Effect only applies in a specific situation where the train is stationary in Level 2 FS or OS Mode at the time of the failure (Level 0 and Level 1 scenarios lead to other Immediate Effects such as LSP, LOSS and UBA).
 Other initial modes may be possible but with reduced consequences commensurate with the reduced interlocking/Signaller control for those modes.
 Entering the OUTWITH situation may still not always occur depending upon how the trackside application design is developed.
 The analysis is carried out without assuming any additional protection by the trackside system or operational rules, such as verifying that the On-Board system is really allowed to enter SH mode.
 Such function or rules would decrease the safety requirements for MMI-1g. - 6.5.6.3 For MMI-1b, if the conditions that permit NL mode to be adopted are in place at the time of the false request, due to the specific purpose of NL mode no further protection is available beyond the driver recognising the change of Mode and the condition that makes the NL input signal state as "non leading permitted".